CodeGallantX/CODSOFT/README.md

 ### 4. [Rock-Paper-Scissors Game](Rock-Paper-Scissors-Game)
 Implemented the classic Rock-Paper-Scissors game using Python.
 The application prompts users to choose rock, paper, or scissors, generates a random choice for the computer, determines the winner based on the selections, and displays the result.

-### 5. Contact Book
-Built a contact book application using Python.
-This application allows users to store and manage contact information, including name, phone number, email, and address.
-Features include adding, viewing, searching, updating, and deleting contacts.

 ****

 ## To-Do List Application